warner-d-m/warner-d-m.github.io/README.md

 ## Master's dissertation

-My main Master's project titled 'The Determinant Interface Model for Music Cognition – Peeling Back the Cognitive Layers of Our Everyday Music Listening' consisted of first hypothesising my own cognitive model through reviewing relvant literature, testing the human-music cognitive model by gathering 25 partisipants, and then anaylsing the self collected data through code
+Titled 'The Determinant Interface Model for Music Cognition – Peeling Back the Cognitive Layers of Our Everyday Music Listening', my projected consisted of first hypothesising my own cognitive model through review reading the relvant literature (neurological, cognitive & behavioural studies), testing that model by use of 25 self gathered partispanets, and anaylsing the self collected data through code.

+The finding's from my project suggest that A) timbral sounds/selection ("… attribute of auditory sensation whereby a listener can judge that two sounds are dissimilar using any criterion other than pitch, loudness and duratio") allow for the enjoyment of otherwise more complex music.
+B)

-explain model briefliy by explaining words
+*explain model briefliy by explaining words

-What was found was...
+*What was found was...

+*achieved a mark of 80%

 Talk about why you’d like to move into a career as a web developer;